No Free Lunch From Random Feature Ensembles: Scaling Laws and Near-Optimality Conditions: Conclusion

 \section{Conclusion}

 In this work, we analyzed a trade-off between ensemble size and features-per-ensemble-member in the tractable setting of RFRR.
 We prove a ``no free lunch from ensembles'' theorem which states that optimal performance is always achieved by allocating all features to a single, large RFRR model, provided that the ridge parameter is tuned to its optimal value.
 A scaling-laws analysis reveals that the sharpness of this trade-off depends sensitively on the structure of the task.
 In particular, near-optimal scaling laws can be achieved by RFRR ensembles, provided the task is sufficiently aligned with the top modes of the limiting kernel eigenspectrum.
-We confirm that in deep CNN ensembles trained on a computer vision task, increasing ensemble size $K$ leads to worse performance in both a computer vision and language modeling task, provided total parameter count is fixed across $K$ values and both the weight decay \textit{and} the richness parameters are tuned to their optimal values.
 Our results tell a story consistent with the general trend from massively ensembled predictors to large models trained by joint optimization of all parameters with respect to a single loss function.
 Our results have implications for model design and resource allocation in practical settings, where model size is limited.